tkhahns/Video_Data_Processing/docs/macos_instructions.md

 poetry update

 # Ensure all feature groups are installed
-poetry install --with common --with speech --with emotion --with download
+poetry install --with common --with speech --with emotion
 ```

 ### Audio Processing Issues